Best Conversational AI Investing Assistants in 2026

 Can a conversational assistant place trades for me?

 It depends on the product.
 Analysis and planning tools generally observe rather than execute.
-Walnut sits on top of your existing broker and can prepare a thematic basket, but it stays descriptive and approves every trade with you before anything is placed; it is not hands-off.
+Walnut sits on top of your existing broker and can prepare a thematic portfolio, but it stays descriptive and approves every trade with you before anything is placed; it is not hands-off.
 Execution happens at your own broker, which keeps you in control.

 Conversational assistant or robo-advisor: which should I pick?